 Here are some highlights you won't want to miss:

-Day 1: Gatlinburg → Cades Cove
+Day 1: Cades Cove Loop & Scenic Drive

-Day 2: Clingmans Dome → Laurel Falls
+Day 2: Clingmans Dome & Newfound Gap

 The weather in the Smokies can vary greatly depending on elevation.
 Be prepared for changing conditions, especially in higher elevations where temperatures can drop significantly.